hta2312-nn/SOC-Hybrid-Pipeline/README.md

 ## Key Scientific Findings

-- **Clever Hans Effect:** The API call sequence dataset (Fellicious et al.) showed signs that the model was learning spurious correlations from Cuckoo Sandbox logging artifacts rather than real API behavior — leading to the decision to switch to the static EMBER 2018 features instead.
-- **Concept Drift:** The model trained on EMBER 2018 shows reduced accuracy when tested on newer malware samples (MalwareBazaar 2026), indicating a need for periodic revalidation in real-world deployment.
+- Concept Drift:** The model trained on EMBER 2018 shows reduced accuracy when tested on newer malware samples (MalwareBazaar 2026), indicating a need for periodic revalidation in real-world deployment.
-- **Optimal Hybrid Architecture:** The (0.3, 0.7) threshold reduces the workload escalated to the Tier 2 LLM by ~22%, while keeping overall FPR and F1 at a good level.
+- Optimal Hybrid Architecture:** The (0.3, 0.7) threshold reduces the workload escalated to the Tier 2 LLM by ~22%, while keeping overall FPR and F1 at a good level.

 ## License

-MIT License (or adjust as required by your school/department).

 ## Authors